dploeger/icarus/README.md

-Download the last stable release of icarus for the platform and architecture of your choice and then run the `icarus` command following the  processor subcommand and relevant arguments.
+Download the last stable release of icarus for the platform and architecture of your choice and then run the `icarus` command following the  processor or converter subcommand and relevant arguments.

 Use `icarus --help` for the available subcommands and arguments.
 Use `icarus <subcommand> --help` for more